dustdustinthewind/IntralismQoLMod/README.md

 ### Known Bugs
 - Newly placed arcs don't get selected by the Event Editor (Maybe be a vanilla bug, will fix regardless it's shitty.)
+- Either Copying or Pasting is screwed up.
+You can only paste 1 arc even if you tried to copy more.

 ### Working on